Do you need to know How To Drain A Washing Machine? Let me explain to you below.

 You can start a new spin cycle to see if the water will drain out, but you are back to square one if that doesn’t work.

 Washing machines are pretty straightforward to fix, and you may not need a technician.
-If a technician is needed, at least, you’ll know that you’ve done your best, isolated the most common issues so that the technician will find it easy to separate the more complicated problems.
+If a technician is needed, at least, you’ll know that you’ve done your best, and isolate the most common issues so that the technician will find it easy to separate the more complicated problems.

 There are several possible reasons why your machine isn’t draining water.
 The drain hose or pipe could be jammed up, or the lid switch could be broken.
 The washing machine receives clean water and gets rid of wastewater for your clothes to be washed.